weidai07/PierresTreats/README.md

 ### Specification

 This program is designed to allow Pierre to market his treats and flavors.
 Users to this program are asked to create a log in authentication in order to be on file.
 From that point on, they can add the different flavors of treats they like to the list under their specific accounts.
+The user will not be able to add or see their list of flavors until they have registered for an account and have logged in.
+When the user is finished adding to their account, they have the freedom to log out whenever.

 ## Known Bugs